ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 ### Types of Functions of Multiple Argument

-Let's look at the types of in this definition:
+Let's look at the types in this definition:
 ```ocaml
 # let dummy_cat : string -> (string -> string) = sweet_cat;;
 val dummy_cat : string -> string -> string = <fun>